jeremiah-shaulov/water/README.md

 If the data is piped to EOF without error, the source readable stream is closed as usual ([close()](generated-doc/type.Source/README.md#-close-void--promiselikevoid) callback is called on [Source](generated-doc/type.Source/README.md)), and the writable stream will be closed unless `preventClose` option is set.

-If destination closes or enters error state, then [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) throws exception.
+If destination closes or enters error state, then [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-override-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) throws exception.
-But then [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) can be called again to continue piping the rest of the input stream to another destination (including the chunk that previous [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) failed to write).
+But then [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-override-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) can be called again to continue piping the rest of the input stream to another destination (including the chunk that previous [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-override-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) failed to write).

 If the stream is locked, this method throws error.
 However you can do [getReaderWhenReady()](generated-doc/class.RdStream/README.md#-getreaderwhenreadyoptions-mode-byob-promisereadablestreambyobreader--omitreader-read), and call identical method on the reader.

-> ⚙ RdStream.[pipeThrough](generated-doc/class.RdStream/README.md#-pipethrought-w-extends-writablestreamuint8array-r-extends-readablestreamttransform-readonly-writable-w-readonly-readable-r-options-streampipeoptionslocal-r)\<T, W `extends` WritableStream\<Uint8Array>, R `extends` ReadableStream\<T>>(transform: \{`readonly` writable: W, `readonly` readable: R}, options?: [StreamPipeOptionsLocal](generated-doc/private.interface.StreamPipeOptionsLocal/README.md)): R
+> ⚙ `override` RdStream.[pipeThrough](generated-doc/class.RdStream/README.md#-override-pipethrought-w-extends-writablestreamuint8array-r-extends-readablestreamttransform-readonly-writable-w-readonly-readable-r-options-streampipeoptionslocal-r)\<T, W `extends` WritableStream\<Uint8Array>, R `extends` ReadableStream\<T>>(transform: \{`readonly` writable: W, `readonly` readable: R}, options?: [StreamPipeOptionsLocal](generated-doc/private.interface.StreamPipeOptionsLocal/README.md)): R

-Uses [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) to pipe the data to transformer's writable stream, and returns transformer's readable stream.
+Uses [RdStream.pipeTo()](generated-doc/class.RdStream/README.md#-override-pipetodest-writablestreamuint8array-options-streampipeoptionslocal-promisevoid) to pipe the data to transformer's writable stream, and returns transformer's readable stream.

 The transformer can be an instance of built-in `TransformStream<Uint8Array, unknown>`, [TrStream](generated-doc/class.TrStream/README.md), or any other object that implements the `Transform` interface (has `writable/readable` pair).